 Ecology is the study of relationships of organisms to each other and their environment.
 The ecology of individual organisms, populations, communities, and habitat types will be studied.
 Current ecological problems will also be addressed.

-experience and lecture concepts examining topics such as the molecules of life, bonding, acid/base chemistry of body fluids, cellular metabolism, cell structure and function, tissues, and introduction of the structure and function of organ systems, DNA, genetic
+experience and lecture concepts examining topics such as the molecules of life, bonding, acid/base chemistry of body fluids, cellular

 Semester Credit: 3 credit hours (3 lecture, 0 lab) Transferable IAI Code: L1905

 BIO-0212 Anatomy and Physiology